"Get It Written, and then Get It Right."

 If you haven't picked up on it by now, I love writing and I love editing.
 Live for it.
 So much so that I earned a Master of Education in English Education, and I taught middle and high school English for four years.

 So what do I write about?
 All kinds of things: Traveling.
 Working.
 Eating.
 Drinking.
-Smoking.
 Writing.
+Reading.
 Living.
 And other instances of general debauchery.